JackWarshaw/Jacks-Personal-Work/index.md

 ![.500](./docs/assets/images/500_Sample.gif)

 This game was created by myself and my fellow students for a game showcase, for CS 377 at Northwestern University.
 This game is a 2D platformer built in the Unity engine, heavily inspired by the New York City subway system, Lethal League, and Earthbound.
-Video and image samples of the game are present in the 500-samples folder.
+Video and image samples of the game are present in the 500-samples folder for this project on GitHub.

 <br>